Best Headers For My Ford MustangLast Updated November 17, 2016

 Sometimes you’ll see the option for either equal or unequal length headers for your Mustang.
 The difference between the two is the length of the header primary pipes.
 On an unequal length header, the distance to the collector is different depending on the collector’s proximity to each cylinder.
 On an equal length header, the distance from the cylinder to the collector is equal for every cylinder.
 This is done by bending each header primary pipe in a particular way to achieve equal length for every pipe.

-Long story short, the ideal option is to have equal length headers in an effort to allow more equal exhaust flow as it exits the car.
+Long story short, the best Mustang headers option is to have equal length headers in an effort to allow more equal exhaust flow as it exits the car.

 In summary, Shorty Headers are great for those looking for a small boost in power with a relatively straight-forward installation on their naturally-aspirated motor.
 If you're turbocharged, it's the same deal since the Shorty Header will work better with the turbo piping.
 As for those who are interested in Long Tube Headers, this is the best option for supercharged or naturally aspirated Mustangs looking for the largest increase in horsepower for the mid-upper range of the power band.
 The installation is considerably more difficult and time-consuming, but the power and exhaust note are definitely worth it for some.